ademesojosiah/Meet-bando/README.md

 #### A fully functional chatbot written in javascript designed to take your orders, respond and store them

-An interface is designed in a user friendly chat style for users choose from a list of commands and get response accordingly.
+A user-friendly chat-style interface is created so that users can select from a menu of commands and receive responses in line with their selections.
 The menu is as listed below:

 * Place an order (1):
    A list of food items currently available is displayed to the user to select from.
 After selecting a food item, the main menu is returned back as well as a confirmation that the last order was received.
 A user may then decide to choose another item if he/she wishes to.